zeek/zeek/script-reference/statements.rst

         }

     There is a special form of the "return" statement that is only allowed in functions.
-Syntactically, it looks like a :bro:keyword:`when` statement immediately preceded by the "return" keyword.
-This form of the "return" statement is used to specify a function that delays its result (such a function can only be called in the expression of a :bro:keyword:`when` statement).
+Syntactically, it looks like a :zeek:keyword:`when` statement immediately preceded by the "return" keyword.
+This form of the "return" statement is used to specify a function that delays its result (such a function can only be called in the expression of a :zeek:keyword:`when` statement).
 The function returns at the time the "when" statement's condition becomes true, and the function returns the value that the "when" statement's body returns (or if the condition does